bparanj/crystal/programming/iac/docs/experiments/restrict-redis.md

 ### Key Points

-- **Password Placeholder**: Replace `YourStrongRedisPassword` with the actual password you've set for your Redis instance.
+- **Password Placeholder**: Replace `YourStrongRedisPassword` with the  password you've set for your Redis instance.
 - **Host and Port**: Use `localhost` and port `6379` (default Redis port) if Redis is running on the same EC2 instance.
 Adjust if your setup differs.
 - **Database Index**: The `/0`, `/1`, `/2`, etc., at the end of the URLs denote different Redis databases.
 You can use these to separate data logically if needed.